mobillium/MobilliumGitGuidelines/README.md

 ![](images/master-develop.svg)

 We have two main branches.
 These are `master` and `develop`.
-* The `master` branch store the latest release codebase.
+* The `master` branch store the latest released codebase.
 * The `develop` branch store the latest codebase.